 Despite the maraschino liqueur this Martini-style cocktail is dry and punchy.

 A Fifty-Fifty Martini with added flavour and aroma thanks to the addition of a trio of bitters, liquor and liqueur.

 This rosé-coloured Martini is harder and more spirituous than it looks - perhaps why the name?

 This could also be termed a Perfect Martini and it could be argued that bald is a perfect hairstyle – at least for us baldies.

-We have dramatically cut the Campari and lemon in Mickael's original recipe to make a much lighter drink.
+We have dramatically cut the bitter liqueur and lemon in Mickael's original recipe to make a much lighter drink.